sathickibrahims18/AndroidTwilioSMS/README.md

           - DownTimeAlerter
           - Server_DTA

-DownTimeAlerter - Import this folder in Android Studio Server_DTA - Import this folder in InteliJ IDEA Community
+DownTimeAlerter - Import this folder in Android Studio\n Server_DTA - Import this folder in InteliJ IDEA Community